codedmatters/CodedMatters-1/README.md

 *Note*

 This application was built using openFrameworks, v0073.
 All the used addons are included in the project as submodules.
+When the application exports a frame, it actually splits up the frame and writes those images to disk to prevent a huge memory usage when exporting high resolution frames.
+To stitch these images back together into a single frame, use the script in /bin/data/scripts/extractScreenshots.
+This scripts needs the imagemagick 'convert' program to be installed and in your PATH.

 ***CODED MATTER(S)***